 Online / Hybrid Learning

-- The program has face-to-face elements (Two weeks on campus in the first summer, two weekends a term in the fall/spring, and a final summer experience week at the end of the program.)
+- The program has face-to-face elements.
+This includes two weeks on campus in the first summer and two weekends in the fall and spring.

 Students join us on campus for two (separate) weeks in the first summer.
 In addition to the immersion weeks students join us for two long weekends each term (fall and spring).
 Students take courses online for the rest of the term.